 A PSEO advisor walks each PSEO student through the registration process.
 Students will be encouraged to take classes based on previous academic experience.

-Students have the opportunity to take 100-200 level courses on campus or online.
-Upper-level courses (300 and 400 level) are not eligible for PSEO enrollment.
+Students have the opportunity to take 100-200 level General Education courses on campus or online.
+A listing of all General Education courses can be found here.

 Course availability can be determined by searching our course catalog.
 To do so: